2sic/app-news/README.md

-# app-news
+# 2sxc News App

-A standard news / announcements app
+A standard news / announcements app to use with 2sxc

-ATM not published yet to the app-catalog, as still undergoing testing...